PynPoint/PynPoint/docs/usage.rst

 In order to access data from the HDF5 PynPoint database you have three options:

 	* Use the FitsWritingModule to export data to a FITS file, as done in the :ref:`interactive` section.
-	* Use the easy access functions of the :class:`PynPoint.core.Pypeline` class to retrieve data and attributes from the database:
+	* Use the easy access functions of the :class:`PynPoint.Core.Pypeline` class to retrieve data and attributes from the database:

 		* pipeline.get_data(...)